 Depending on the age group, classroom activities may include puppets or felt board sea creatures for the younger students, or Power Point program and role plays for the older kids.
 All age groups enjoy examining the shells and other "treasures" to be found in the Ranger's specimen box.

 During the second part, students visit an Edmonds Beach for a guided low-tide beach walk with a Ranger-Naturalist.
 This hands-on experience exposes each student to a wide variety of marine life, as well as beach etiquette.
 From Moon Snails to seastars, and crabs to seaweed, this program will be one children will remember for years to come.

 Our marine education program is aligned with the Next Generation Science Standards, and supports the understanding of the concepts and principles of interconnected systems.
 Through this program students learn to distinguish living organisms from nonliving objects, and use characteristics to sort common organisms into plant and animal groups.
 They will also observe life processes and cycles such as the food web in the marine environment.
 Perhaps most important, they will learn about the interdependence of life and how organisms interact with their environment and each other.
 Click here for more important information on planning your Beach Ranger Program.

 Registration for spring Beach Ranger Programs begins in October.
 Early registration is encouraged, as there are a limited number of prime low-tide dates and they book up fast.
 To get on the mailing list, contact the program coordinator at the phone number below.
-Registration form for the 2017 program will be available for download here by October 20, 2016.
+Download the registration packet.

 Visit the Download Information page for some free educational materials to use in the classroom or at the beach.